 What we offer…

 We offer shares in our farm and animals so that we can share a little bit of the country with you.
-We currently have cow shares for beef and dairy, eggs, chicken adoption, egg sales, seasonal garden produce, and learning/homeschool field trips available.
+We currently have cow shares for beef and dairy, eggs, seasonal garden produce, and learning/homeschool field trips available.
 Cow share and Chicken adoption partners are welcome to set up times to come visit the farm and see their animals with at least a week’s notice.
 If you have questions about any of the things we offer, feel free to reach out and contact the farmer’s wife for answers!

-In the future, we plan to offer gardening camps, produce boxes, flowers, mason jar goods, baked goods, edible/garden plant starts, fabric goods, potted plants, and honey.
+In the future, we plan to offer gardening camps, flowers, mason jar goods, baked goods, edible/garden plant starts, fabric goods, potted plants, and honey.
 Of course, the farmer’s wife is also a photographer… so you can come get your photo taken and ask her about her rates for events, portraits, or your other photography needs any time!

 Be sure to keep this page bookmarked and we will update it frequently with what is available.
 You can also sign up for our email list: Click here to sign up for updates.